Cupertino

 Continue to provide fair housing services, retain a fair housing service provider, coordinate efforts with the County Fair Housing Consortium, and distribute fair housing materials at public counters/events.

-Continue to provide fair housing services including outreach, education, counseling, and investigation of fair housing complaints.
-In 2022, BMR AHF funds were provided to the following fair housing services: •$50,000 to Project Sentinel, a landlord/tenant rental mediation program and fair housing program.
+The City continued to provide fair housing services including outreach, education, counseling, and investigation of fair housing complaints.
+In 2023, BMR AHF funds were provided to the following fair housing services: •$50,000 to Project Sentinel, a landlord/tenant rental mediation program and fair housing program.

 Ongoing: 2014-2022